Alberta: Ghost Towns in Canada’s Badlands

 A once thriving coal-mining industry in the region has now disappeared leaving behind ghost towns and abandoned mines.

-We hear more ghost stories at Atlas Coal Mine, the last of the region’s 139 mines, which has now been turned into a tourist attraction.
-Employees entertain us with animated, stranger-than-fiction tales of the miners and the community, including accounts of workers who never checked out and still roam the shafts and tunnels to this day.
-We shiver despite the heat.
+We heard more ghost stories at Atlas Coal Mine, the last of the region’s 139 mines, which has now been turned into a tourist attraction.
+Employees entertained us with animated, stranger-than-fiction tales of the miners and the community, including accounts of workers who never checked out and still roam the shafts and tunnels to this day.
+We shivered despite the heat.

 After teaching English as a Second Language abroad for 7 years, Jennifer Merrick ‘settled down’ in Toronto.
 But my feet continue to itch and I now travel whenever I can with my family, writing about our adventures in numerous on-line and print publications.